junxit/us-congress-bills-114/metadata.md

 - 2016-06-21 — Placed on the Union Calendar, Calendar No. 495.
 - 2016-06-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-637.
 - 2016-06-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-637.
+- 2016-09-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-09-20 — Considered under suspension of the rules. (consideration: CR H5668-5670)
+- 2016-09-20 — DEBATE - The House proceeded with forty minutes of debate on S. 1550.
+- 2016-09-20 — Mr. Carter (GA) moved to suspend the rules and pass the bill, as amended.
+- 2016-09-22 — Considered as unfinished business. (consideration: CR H5839)
+- 2016-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 11 (Roll no. 550). (text: CR 09/20/2016 H5668-5669)
+- 2016-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 11 (Roll no. 550).(text: CR 09/20/2016 H5668-5669)